maltewirz/code-challenges/src/computer-science/system-design/systemDesignScalability.md

 ## Asynchronism

 * Pattern A: Preprocessing e.g. of dynamic websites and offloading them to CDN.
 * Pattern B: User starts compute intensive task.
 Task has to be queued.
-Tool for this is RabbitMQ
+Tool for this is RabbitMQ.